bclokie/PasswordKeepR/README.md

 # PasswordKeepR Project

-PasswordKeepR is a full stack web application built with NodeJS, ExpressJS, SCSS, and postgreSQL that allows users to generate passwords, and save passwords for different websites in one convenient place.
+PasswordKeepR is a full stack web application built with NodeJS, ExpressJS, SCSS, and postgreSQL.
+It allows users to generate passwords, and save passwords for different websites in one convenient place.

 ## Dependencies